barn doors for entertainment unit

 The barn door hardware came from Wayfair.
 We used the Classic Straight Strap Sliding Door Track by Calhome, and then purchased two additional single rollers for the second barn door.
 The hardware was easy to install, with the hardest part being the need to convert millimeters into inches.

-The track and barn doors installed easily, and we were in business!
+The track and barn doors installed easily, and our barn door entertainment center was ready to use!

 barn doors for entertainment unit

-I just love the way a small change, like adding these barn doors, can add so much charm!
-We also did a gorgeous mudroom for this client, which I will be sharing soon, so stay tuned…
+I just love the way a small change, like adding these finished barn doors, can add so much charm!
+We also did a gorgeous mudroom for this client, with a wood herringbone backsplash, which I will be sharing soon, so stay tuned…